 A. ACES has a compliance program to ensure appropriate, timely and ongoing review of power, natural gas and other approved commodity trading practices and such program is designed to promote compliance with this Code.

 B. Trading staff violations of this Code are addressed by ACES’ Trading Sanctions Policy.
 Violations of this Code by trading control staff are subject to disciplinary action up to and including termination of employment as determined by the CEO.

-*Violations of reliability standards, including formally delegated standards, are subject to discipline per ACES’ ERO Sanctions Policy.
+*Violations of reliability standards are subject to discipline per ACES’ ERO Sanctions Policy.